 1

-History lives and breathes on in the very walls of the Guy Fawkes Inn, a fabulous gay hotel in York, Yorkshire sitting right by the Minster.
+History lives and breathes on in the very walls of the Guy Fawkes Inn, a fabulous gay hotel in Yorkshire sitting right by the Minster.
 The historic pub-with-rooms is named after the best-known participant of the failed Gunpowder Plot, Guy Fawkes.
 In fact, it sits right opposite the 16th-century church where he was baptized in 1570.
 Its plum position at the top end of the High Petergate places it just a few steps from York Minster.
-If you were to live and breathe English history, then you can’t find a better place to stay in York.
+Since we practically live and breathe English history, we were stoked to stay here.

-The pub-hotel preserves its historic feel, right from the gas-lit bar to the atmospheric dining-room.
+The pub-hotel preserves its historic feel, right from the gas-lit bar to the atmospheric dining room.
 Both places are darkly cozy, complete with gas lamps and the odd suit of armor.
-The pub menu here is a favorite with both locals and tourists, and it also serves a superb cooked breakfast.
-Also, it has a full roster of amazing events, including a very popular Sunday-night live blues gig.
+The pub menu here is a favorite with both locals and tourists, and we also loved the superbly cooked breakfast.
+Also, it has a full roster of amazing events, including a very popular Sunday-night live blues gig which was thrilling, to say the least.
 Since it’s a traditional inn, the focus is on the food.
 The narrow courtyard, complete with an eye-catching mural of Guy Fawkes, is also a nice place to chill.

-Right off it sits wonky stairs leading up to the 13 rooms, which emanate the atmosphere of the Georgian building.
-Well-worn antiques, four-poster/cast-iron beds, and long, silk curtains are mainstays in all rooms.
-While bathrooms are on the small side, they’re immaculate and two even have roll-top baths.
-Splurge on the romantic top-floor Belfry Suite with excellent views of the Minster.
+Right off the mural sit wonky stairs leading up to the 13 rooms, which emanate the atmosphere of the Georgian building.
+Well-worn antiques, four-poster/cast-iron beds, and long silk curtains are mainstays in all rooms.
+While bathrooms are on the small side, they’re immaculate, and two even have roll-top baths.
+We splurged on the romantic top-floor Belfry Suite with excellent views of the Minster.

 Check Rates on: